RebeccaPedler/abalone_colour_toolkit/README.md

 ### `02_segment_lips.py`

-Uses a YOLO model to segment the abalone lip, saving a white-background lip cutout, green-overlay QC image, and a summary CSV of detection status and lip size per image.
+Uses a YOLO model to segment the ROI, saving a white-background ROI cutout, green-overlay QC image, and a summary CSV of detection status and ROI size per image.

 ### `03_extract_lip_colour.py`

-Applies an HSB colour threshold to segmented lip cutouts to exclude background and over/under-exposed pixels, then extracts mean RGB, HSB, and CIELAB values over the remaining pixels, along with a QC threshold image and extraction log.
+Applies an HSB colour threshold to segmented ROI cutouts to exclude background and over/under-exposed pixels, then extracts mean RGB, HSB, and CIELAB values over the remaining pixels, along with a QC threshold image and extraction log.

 ### `04_collate_colour_data.py`

-Joins the outputs of the correction, segmentation, and colour extraction scripts into a single dataset keyed by image ID, applying the fitted Lab correction factors to the raw lip colour means.
+Joins the outputs of the correction, segmentation, and colour extraction scripts into a single dataset keyed by image ID, applying the fitted Lab correction factors to the raw colour means.

 ### `05_abalone_morphometrics.py`

-Batch-measures abalone length, width, and area from images, using the ColorChecker card as a physical scale reference.
+Batch-measures ROI length, width, and area from images, using the ColorChecker card as a physical scale reference.
 This script will flag any measurements outside the plausible size range (set by user).

 ---